glycerine/uart/README.md

 so in a sense this is a straight time-for-space
 trade-off: 2/3x as fast, for 2/3x the memory use versus the red-black tree.
-However the in-memory btree does so much better than the red-black tree; it is the real competition to ART if deletions are rare.
-See the remarks above.
+However the in-memory btree does so much better than the red-black tree; it is the real competition to ART.

 A note about reading keys sequentially, the "full-table" scan case:

-Without synchronization, a degree 30 b-tree github.com/google/btree, when reading sequential values in-order (its sweet spot) kicks ART's bootie to the curb, in both time and space. google/btree Reads are 2x faster than the Go map Swiss table, and 7x faster than my ART.
-Writes are 26% faster than the Go map, and 2x faster than my ART.
+Without synchronization, a degree 32 b-tree github.com/google/btree, when reading sequential values in-order (its sweet spot) kicks ART's bootie to the curb, in both time and space.

+The google/btree reads are 2x faster than the Go map Swiss table, and 9x faster than my ART.
+Writes are 15% faster than the Go map, and 75% faster than my ART.
 Measurements below.
-Code in mem/googbtree.go and commented in tree_test.go Test620.
+Code in mem/googbtree.go and commented in tree_test.go Test620 (on branch).
-If no locking is needed, the only drawback to these btrees is that deletes are _extremely_ slow, like 10x slower than a go map or my ART tree.
-This may be a reasonable trade-off if you don't delete much.
-It seems a small price to pay for such performance--in the sequential access case.
+If no locking and no deletions are needed, the btree with bigger degree (say degree 3000) performs even better than the degree 32 btree, with the understanding that deletes are then 6x slower due to the large copies involved.

 Still without synchronization: for random access, this ART is slightly faster than the btree on reads,